Who needs a Threadripper system?

 The laptop came installed with Windows 10 and my plan was always to remove Windows and then install Slackware; I run this on my Threadripper system and I am very much at home with it.
 I add a few points here on the installation itself with the caveat that the installation itself was pretty standard:

 The first thing I did before installing anything was to have a good long look at the BIOS, using the F1 key on bootup.
 The BIOS on this computer was R06ET47W (1.21) Y-M-D 2016-11-30 and after a quick hunt around on the Lenovo site I updated this to R06ET69W (1.43) Y-M-D 2020-01-18.
 I confess, Gentle Reader, that I booted into the installed Windows 10 to use a nice 'SCT Flash Utility for Lenovo' rather than tussle with flashing the BIOS with Linux tools.
 Don't judge me!
+(I note on closer inspection that Lenovo has a nice iso of the update that can be 'burnt' to USB so I will have a closer look at this soon enough...)
 Then I made the following alterations in the newly updated BIOS:

 - Secure Boot: This was disabled to allow Slackware Linux to be installed and used.
 Main --> Security --> Secure Boot.
 I have a special dislike for Secure Boot as it is a hardware restriction on my ability to use a computer as I see fit, imposed by a company that I have no interest in engaging with.
 Sigh...